grpc/proposal/A72-open-telemetry-tracing.md

   * key `message.event.size.uncompressed` with integer value of uncompressed message size.
 The size is the total attempt message bytes without encryption, not including grpc or transport framing bytes, the same below.
-* If the message needs compression, add an Event with name "Outbound message compressed" when the compression is done with the following attributes:
-  * key `message.event.type` with string value "SENT".
-  * key `message.message.id` with integer value of the seq no.
-  * key `message.event.size.compressed` with integer value of compressed message size.
+  * If compression needed, add key `message.event.size.compressed` with integer value of compressed message size.
-* When an inbound message has been received from the transport, add an Event with name "Inbound message read" and the following attributes:
+* When an inbound message has been received from wire, add Event(s) with name "Inbound message read" and the following attributes:
   * key `message.event.type` with string value "RECEIVED".
   * key `message.message.id` with integer value of the seq no. The seq no. indicates the order of the received messages on the attempt (i.e., it starts at 0 and is incremented by 1 for each message received), the same below.
   * key `message.event.size.compressed` with integer value of wire message size.
-* If the inbound message was compressed, add an Event with name "Inbound message uncompressed" when the decompression is done with the following attributes:
-  * key `message.event.type` with string value "RECEIVED".
-  * key `message.message.id` with integer value of the seq no.
-  * key `message.event.size.uncompressed` with integer value of uncompressed message size.
+  * If the message needs decompression, add key `message.event.size.uncompressed` with integer value of uncompressed message size.
 * When the stream is closed, set RPC status and end the attempt span.

 At the server:
-* When the application sends an outbound message to the transport, add an Event with name "Outbound message sent" and the following attributes:
+* When the application sends an outbound message to the transport, add Event(s) with name "Outbound message sent" and the following attributes:
   * key `message.event.type` with string value "SENT".
-  * key `message.message.id` with integer value of the seq no. The seq no. indicates the order of the sent messages on the attempt (i.e., it starts at 0 and is incremented by 1 for each message sent), the same below.
+  * key `message.message.id` with integer value of the seq no.
   * key `message.event.size.uncompressed` with integer value of uncompressed message size.
-The size is the total attempt message bytes without encryption, not including grpc or transport framing bytes, the same below.
+  * If compression needed, add key `message.event.size.compressed` with integer value of compressed message size.
-* If the message needs compression, add an Event with name "Outbound message compressed" when the compression is done with the following attributes:
+* When an inbound message has been received from wire, add Event(s) with name "Inbound message read" and the following attributes:
-  * key `message.event.type` with string value "SENT".
+  * key `message.event.type` with string value "RECEIVED".
   * key `message.message.id` with integer value of the seq no.
-  * key `message.event.size.compressed` with integer value of compressed message size.
-* When an inbound message has been received from the transport, add an Event with name "Inbound message read" and the following attributes:
-  * key `message.event.type` with string value "RECEIVED".
-  * key `message.message.id` with integer value of the seq no. The seq no. indicates the order of the received messages on the attempt (i.e., it starts at 0 and is incremented by 1 for each message received), the same below.
   * key `message.event.size.compressed` with integer value of wire message size.
-* If the inbound message was compressed, add an Event with name "Inbound message uncompressed" when the decompression is done with the following attributes:
-  * key `message.event.type` with string value "RECEIVED".
-  * key `message.message.id` with integer value of the seq no.
-  * key `message.event.size.uncompressed` with integer value of uncompressed message size.
+  * If the message needs decompression, add key `message.event.size.uncompressed` with integer value of uncompressed message size.
 * When the stream is closed, set the RPC status and end the span.

 ### Limitations
-Note that C++ is missing the seq no. information due to lack of transport support.
-While it's not critical, we can include these information if users request it in the future.
+The timestamp information on the Events that report compressed/uncompressed message sizes are not accurate or useful.
+It only gives you a relative order with other Events.
+We can tighten the timing in the future if users find this information critical.

+Java has an open issue of reporting uncompressed message size upon receiving message.
-Implementations that cannot report separate events for the inbound uncompressed message size on each attempt will report once at the parent span.
+It does that at a later time when deserializing.
+Therefore, at the client Java only reports the uncompressed message size for incoming messages on parent span, not attempt span.
-Implementations that can not report uncompressed outbound message size before compression will report a single event that has compressed and uncompressed size attributes.

 ## Propagator Wire Format
 gRPC OpenTelemetry will use the existing OpenTelemetry propagators API for context propagation